Skip to main content

 Simultaneously, we'll delve into the seamy underside of the tricksters who try to fool you with falsified data.
 Understanding their game can provide at least some degree of inoculation against their attacks.

 • The aims of the module are to cover the basic mathematical and quantitative tools used by economists every day.
 The module gives an emphasis to the mathematical tools, which are applicable to solving a wide range of economic problems.
 The first half of the module is devoted to linear algebra, specific functions of one and more variables used in economics, manipulating those functions and finding their minima and maxima.
-In addition, the first half of this module delivers the rules of integration and differentiation, which prepares the you to apply constrained and unconstrained optimisation techniques in their subsequent 2nd and 3rd year of studies.
+In addition, the first half of this module delivers the rules of integration and differentiation, which prepares you to apply constrained and unconstrained optimisation techniques in their subsequent 2nd and 3rd year of studies.
 Constrained and unconstrained optimisation techniques are also discussed.
 The second half of the module is devoted to optimisation theory which in turn will use the concepts of vectors and matrices, drawn from linear algebra, and require the study of concave functions.
 The knowledge of matrices will help you solve systems of linear equations, which are used in both microeconomic and macroeconomic planning and forecasting.

 • This module will be composed of an introduction to Employability, library resources, team building, and CV making.
 Career services will provide a session on self-awareness and decision making and library services will present their relevant resources.
 Finally, the Economics department will organise some team building exercises.